HarrisonOg/Taper-Android/README.md

    an exact alarm when a taper hits single reminders.
 Provide a `WorkRequestFactory` that tags requests with `AlarmScheduler.habitTag(habitId)` and a `PendingIntentFactory` that points at a manifest-registered broadcast receiver to handle the alarm.
+On Android 12+ the manifest must declare `android.permission.SCHEDULE_EXACT_ALARM`, and callers should fall back to WorkManager when `AlarmManager.canScheduleExactAlarms()` reports that the user has not granted exact alarm access.